- Prayer and Worship

 The New U.S. Poverty Statistics and Our Catholic Response

 Every September, the Census Bureau releases its updated statistics on income and poverty.
 Understanding and utilizing this data can help guide our advocacy efforts and improve our educational outreach.
-Join us Wed., Oct.
-11 at 3 p.m.
-EDT to discuss the statistics and what it all means for people struggling to make ends meet.
-Register now!
+Watch the webinar to learn about the statistics and what it all means for people struggling to make ends meet.
+For additional reference, you can also view/download the presentation slides.

 Pastoral Aid for 1st World Day of the Poor/CCHD National Collection (Nov.
 19)